ceri-num/uv-larm/courses-parts/intro.md

 </div>

-*From a electronic point of view*
+*From an electronic point of view*

-Focus on sensor, motor, energy system and hardware.
+Focus on sensors, motor, energy systems and hardware.

 ## From a automation point of view

 ### Focus on:

-- Phisics science
+- Physics science
 - Signal processing
 - Control system